 Colorado's 2019 and 2021 legislative sessions produced significant new directives to the Commission and Division for addressing GHGs.
-On May 30, 2019, Governor Polis signed into law SB19-096 and HB19-1261,7 related to the Commission's adopting rules to require GHG monitoring and reporting, strengthen GHG inventory development, and establish GHG emission reduction goals and targets, economy-wide.
-HB19-1261 establishes new GHG reduction goals of 26% by 2025, 50% by 2030 and 90% by 2050 (based on 2005 levels) and directs the Commission to develop cost-effective regulations to meet these goals.
-Related, SB19-236 establishes a new goal for qualifying retail electric utilities8 to reduce GHG emissions 80% by 2030, compared to a 2005 baseline.
+On May 30, 2019, Governor Polis signed into law SB19-096 and HB19-1261, 6 related to the Commission's adopting rules to require GHG monitoring and reporting, strengthen GHG inventory development, and establish GHG emission reduction goals and targets, economy-wide.
+HB19-1261 establishes new GHG reduction goals of 26% by 2025, 50% by 2030 and 90% by 2050 (based on 2005 levels) and directs the Commission to develop costeffective regulations to meet these goals.
+Related, SB19-236 establishes a goal for electric utilities to reduce GHG emissions 80% by 2030, compared to a 2005 baseline.
+Fulfilling compliance with the 80% or greater reduction requirement must be demonstrated through filing of a Clean Energy Plan with the Public Utility Commission, with the GHG reduction being verified by the Division.
+The Division, at the direction of the Commission, is also tasked with tracking progress towards and making recommendations on meeting these goals on an ongoing basis, with a report due to the General Assembly every odd-numbered year.
+In October 2020 the Commission adopted a resolution including sector-specific emission reduction targets to ensure GHG reduction goals are met.
+As discussed earlier, HB21-1266, reinforces these GHG goals and bolsters reduction requirements for the electric utility, oil and gas, and industrial segments of the economy.